By Paul Lucas

 So it’s finally here.
 After months of hype, the Dive In Festival

-will kick off on Tuesday, September 27 and run for three days around the world with events across the United Kingdom, as well as in Toronto, Canada; Singapore; Sydney, Australia; and Columbus, Ohio, New York and Chicago in the USA.
+will kick off in Sydney today and run for three days around the world with events across the United Kingdom, as well as in Toronto, Canada; Singapore; and Columbus, Ohio, New York and Chicago in the USA.
 In total the event spans 16 cities across four continents.

 However, the festival is designed to not only celebrate diversity, but to make the business case for it.